 Parking violations are not criminal offenses in Anchorage.
 If you choose to appeal your citation, you must begin by filing an EasyPark Form, Request for Court Hearing on Parking Citation, within thirty (30) days of the issue date of the citation.
 The form may be obtained from their website, picked up in person at EasyPark, or mailed or faxed to you.

-If your specific questions are not covered in this brochure, please feel free to contact us for more answers and assistance.
+If your specific questions are not covered here, please feel free to contact us for more answers and assistance.

 For information:Tel.
 (907) 276-7275